 Secret New Orleans by Chris Champagne is a different kind of guidebook, taking you on a journey round the city via a series of obscure, lesser known and quirky sights.
 It is one of a series of books about the hidden places in cities around the world.
-I had already read Secret London, and was keen to review the New Orleans title in anticipation of my visit to the city later this year.
+I enjoyed other titles from this publisher – including Secret London and Soul of New York – and I was keen to review the New Orleans title in anticipation of my visit to the city (hopefully) in 2022.

 Secret New Orleans is described as “an invitation to look more closely at the urban landscape”.
 Just about any city has a wealth of hidden detail if you look closely enough, although New Orleans does seem to have more than most.
 I was drawn in by the mention of “a back alley that serves as a portal of the voodoo afterworld” – apparently it’s not advisable to walk there alone…